kobus-v-schoor/dotgit/README.md

 The second thing to notice is that you can use categories to group dotfiles.
 In the example there is a `tools` and `x` category.
 This makes working with a group of dotfiles a breeze.

+In this example the host `laptop`'s ssh public and private key will also be stored in the dotgit repo, but it will be safely encrypted using GnuPG symmetrical encryption.

 Since no host was specified with `.bashrc` it will reside inside the `common` category.
 This means that it will be shared among all hosts using this dotgit